How to Add Zero-Cost AI Features to Any Website Using Local Models

 Total setup cost ~$0.25

-The $0.24 data generation cost is the entire investment.
+The $0.24 data cost is the whole investment.
 After that, every call to the AI feature is free.
-At $0.002 per call (Haiku pricing), break-even is 120 calls.
-After that, every call is net savings.
-I hit break-even the first day I deployed.
+At $0.002 per call (Haiku pricing), you break even after 120 calls.
+Every call after that is pure savings.
+I hit break-even on the first day I deployed.

-For high-volume features — anything running more than a few hundred calls per month — this architecture pays for itself within days.
+For high-volume features (anything running more than a few hundred calls per month), this setup pays for itself within days.
 The only constraint is that your local GPU must stay on and connected.
-For features that can tolerate a fallback when the model is offline, this is a fully viable production architecture.
+If your feature can show a fallback when the model is offline, this is a fully workable production setup.
 I run it this way in production right now.

-The pattern generalizes completely.
+The pattern works for any task.
 I applied it to prompt decomposition, but the same seven steps work for text classification, named entity extraction, code review, sentiment scoring, or any other narrow structured-output task you currently pay an API to run.
-The key insight: if you can write a validation function for the output, you can distill a model to produce it.
+The key insight is simple: if you can write a validation function for the output, you can train a model to produce it.